fluiddyn/transonic/README.rst

 Pythran using type annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The previous example can be rewritten without Pythran commands:
+The previous example can be rewritten without :code:`# transonic def`.
+It is
+the recommended syntaxes for ahead-of-time function acceleration:

 .. code :: python